-As we enter the blessed month of Dhul Hijjah and the greatest ten days of the year, we are encouraged by the Qur’an and sunnah to spend our time in worship and to reflect on the important lessons and significance of this special month.
+As we enter the blessed month of Dhul Hijjah and the greatest ten days of the year, we are encouraged by the Qur’an and Sunnah to spend our time in worship and to reflect on the important lessons and significance of this special month.
 With this in mind, we have put together a list of eight film and documentary recommendations on Hajj.

 Some of the films/documentaries below focus exclusively on Hajj and all the rituals associated with this fifth pillar of our faith, while others take a more broader approach by following in the footsteps of great leaders and figures in Islamic history to tell their story and highlight how Hajj changed the course of their lives.

-This film, released in 2004, tells the story of a middle-aged man of Moroccan descent who embarks on a long journey from southern France to Mecca — but for this journey, he unexpectedly asks his son, Reda to go with him.
+This film, released in 2004, tells the story of a middle-aged man of Moroccan descent who embarks on a long journey from southern France to Makkah – but for this journey, he unexpectedly asks his son, Reda to go with him.
 Reda, a thoroughly Westernized teenager, is taken aback by the request, and even more surprised when his father says they will be traveling by car.
 Given their different upbringing, the pair’s relationship starts off cold and distant, but the ice starts to thaw as they get to know each other along the journey.

-Run time: 1hr 48mins | Available to rent on YouTube
+Run time: 1hr 48mins | Available to rent on Amazon Prime Video

 In this five-part series of mini documentaries, Al Jazeera follows Muslim pilgrims from around the world as they prepare to undertake Hajj.